oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Caching can provide fault-tolerance to some level in case of any system failure, caching can be helpful until the system back to normal.

+## Considerations When Implementing Caching

+### Cache invalidation

+One of the key challenges in caching in invalidating when the actual data is updated,

+Stratergies

+- Time based expiration
+- Manual invalidation
+- Using cache stamps

+### Size management

+Size management is one of the key points, if not managed correctly this will create lot of trouble instead of helping for performace,

+Strategies include

+- Setting maximum cache sizes
+- Using policies like LRU (Least Recently Used) for cache eviction.

+### Consistency

+Consistency between the original data and cached one is very critical,

+Techniques used

+- Cache coherence protocols
+- Eventual consistency model

+### Security

+Securing the data and restricting access to unauthorized persons should be handled by default,

+Use the following techniques

+- Encryption
+- RBAC (Role based access control)